 - The healthier your body is, the healthier your hair will be.
 Be on your guard against shedding and hair loss by eating healthy foods, drinking plenty of water, exercising regularly, and adopting habits to relax and de-stress.
 All of this will have a positive impact on your hair.

 - Stay away from heat and harsh chemicals.
 Harsh products and styles cause damage to your hair, often to the point of excessive shedding and hair loss.
 If you’ve noticed a lot of shedding recently, cut back on color treatments, relaxers, texturizers, heat-styling tools, and harsh shampoos.
-Check the label, and only use hair products with safe and natural ingredients, such as NaturAll Club's Avocado Deep Conditioner or JBCO Growth Serum.
+Check the label, and only use hair products with safe and natural ingredients, such as NaturAll Club's Avocado Deep Conditioner, Wash Day products, or JBCO Growth Serum.

 Alopecia aerate is an autoimmune condition in which your immune system attacks your hair follicles and causes your hair to fall out.
 Rather than shedding throughout your hair, alopecia can cause your hair to fall out in clumps and patches.
 Usually your hair will grow back within a year, but alopecia itself cannot be cured because it is an autoimmune condition.
 This is what we recommend: